 There are a total of 49 buildings in the world which are higher, many of them substantially.
 But does size really matter?
 Besides, it would be pretty hard to look at Berlin from One World Trade Center in Manhattan or from the ‘Guangzhou CTF Finance Centre’, wouldn’t it?

-When Berlin’s ‘Fernsehturm’ was completed and inaugurated exactly half a century ago, on October 3rd, 1969, it was a sensation.
+When Berlin’s ‘Fernsehturm’ was completed and inaugurated 52 years ago, on October 3rd, 1969, it was a sensation.
 This still applies today.
-In reunified Germany, the tower is among the ten most popular sightseeing destinations in the country, for a reason.
+In reunified Germany, the tower is among the ten most popular sightseeing destinations, for a reason.

 Yes, the TV tower might be getting old, but it sure as hell is one of the most important elements in Berlin’s skyline.
-In all TV series and movies shot in Berlin, the big tower will appear at least once, including the old James Bond flick ‘Octopussy’ with Roger Moore and ‘The Bourne Supremacy’.
+In all TV series and movies shot in Berlin, the big tower will appear at least once, including the old James Bond flick ‘Octopussy’ with Roger Moore and ‘The Bourne Supremacy’ with Matt Damon.
 On top of it all, the tower is visible on most postcards offered in the city.

 More than One Purpose

 Selfies with the TV tower are extremely popular too.
 The only disadvantage: Shooting those will not really work in landscape mode, unless they are being taken from Potsdam.

 - It is a sightseeing spot from the outside.

 - It is a sightseeing spot inside too, because of the views it offers.